 First Transmission: 1974-1981

-Underworld – The crew of an alien Minyan spaceship go on a hundred-thousand-year quest in search of a ship containing a genetic bank that would restore the Minyans’ species.
+Underworld – The crew of an alien Minyan spaceship goes on a hundred-thousand-year quest in search of a ship containing a genetic bank that would restore the Minyans’ species.
 The Tardis materialises on the Minyan ship.
+(1978)

 Full Episode Guide

 Blue stories rated above par.

 With the Doctor behaving rather oddly after his regeneration, a scientific research station comes under attack after a robot steals the plans for a new disintegrator gun.

 Humanity’s final resting place becomes a giant larder for the Wirrn.

 The Doctor, Sarah Jane and Harry find themselves in the Piccadilly Circus of the future where the mysterious alien in the rocks rules.